C Container Collection (CCC)

 Note

 destination must have capacity greater than or equal to source.
-If destination capacity is less than source, an allocation function must be provided with the allocate argument.
+If destination capacity is less than source, an allocator must be provided with the allocate argument.

 #define ARRAY_TREE_MAP_USING_NAMESPACE_CCC